By Taraka Anil Sabbineni

 I entered USA as a student and later after going through different stages and levels of visas, I came so close to getting a green card (as an immediate relative of a US citizen).
-I lived in USA for nearly 7 years and had a nice quality life before I decided to return back.
+I lived in the USA for nearly 7 years and had a nice quality life before I decided to return back.
 But, I am not one of those who are easily falling for this India growth story.
-What these company executives shown in presentations and the reality once you reach India is 180 degrees apart.
-India should get its act together and provide an ethical, corruption free environment for businesses to thrive.
+What these company executives, shown in presentations and the reality once you reach India is 180 degrees apart.
+India should get its act together and provide an ethical, corruption-free environment for businesses to thrive.
 At the same time improve their college education to produce engineering graduates who have passion and creative mind for technology not just another body from some goofed university.
-Almost 2 years in a product design role I am optimistic that companies would be forced to bring technology jobs back to US or native locations if they wish to survive and grow in long-term.
-In some companies it is starting to happen as it is very difficult to hire quality technical people in India.
-The people who return back to India after having lived in USA for few years, at-least 90% of those return or try to return back to USA as the quality of life in America is a century ahead of India.
+Almost 2 years in a product design role I am optimistic that companies would be forced to bring technology jobs back to the US or native locations if they wish to survive and grow in long-term.
+In some companies, it is starting to happen as it is very difficult to hire quality technical people in India.
+The people who return back to India after having lived in the USA for few years at least 90% of those return or try to return back to the USA as the quality of life in America is a century ahead of India.

 So … Why am I moving ?